ZPandaman/Zachary_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X7v8JUUDjqg?si=OB0PsUtb3qg2t7TQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I have expanded my project to include a website where users can change feeding times, feed, and check the last time food was dispensed through a Wi-Fi connection.
 I switched my Arduino to an ESP32, which has an additional feature of Bluetooth connection.
 I changed the majority of my code to be more editable, allowing for easy bug fixes and editing.
+When switching to an ESP32, it no longer has a 5V output but instead a 3.3V output, so I have to switch my servo to be powered by a battery pack.

 # Final Milestone